 One point to note if you do take annual insurance: many insurers will limit the amount of time you can spend outside of the country at one time, usually to 30 days.
 That 3-month trip around South America would probably not be covered.

-3) Medical Conditions
+3) Take Any Medical Conditions into Account

 As we get older, most of us begin to develop minor (or major) infirmities of some sort of other.
 Your insurance company needs to know about these, or you may not be covered.